How Being in a Sorority Can Help You with Networking

 5. It is important to meet a lot of people, but it is better to make meaningful connections with a few:

 At a networking event, I often feel like I should meet as many people as possible; however, sorority recruitment taught me that it is more important to make more meaningful connections with a smaller number of people.
 It is much easier to follow up with people when you can reference conversations you had with them.
 So don’t be afraid to shirk a few folks at the party in favor of getting involved in a really interesting conversation.
-Just be aware of your timeframe, whether your conversation is mutually interesting to your partner, and whether you’re spending too much time with someone who, while interesting, is going to be of little impact to you in the future.
+Just be aware of your timeframe, whether your conversation is mutually interesting to your partner, and whether you’re spending too much time with someone who, while interesting, is going to have little impact on you in the future.

 6. Have questions to ask in advance if you run out of things to talk about: